zerkz/JiraJockey/README.md

 * Jira
  * set progress to orange if the last comment contains a PR
+ * ctrl + up or down - move the currently selected items to the preceding or following box

 * Git
  * add pop up for open PR's in watched repo's